Convexus-Protocol/AMM-docs/periphery-layer/quoter/index.md

 # 📖 Introduction

-The `Quoter` is a contract that works similarly to the `SwapRouter` contract.
+The `Quoter` contract works similarly to the `SwapRouter` contract.
 It exposes methods which allows getting the expected amount out or amount in for a given swap without executing the swap.

 # **Tokens Swap**